Trade directory · Columbus metro · Ohio

 Permit Requirements

-City of Columbus requires electrical permits for most work except minor repairs.
-Permits range from $25-200 depending on scope.
-Residential service upgrades, new circuits, and major appliance installations require permits.
+Columbus requires electrical permits for most work except minor repairs.
+Permits obtained through Columbus Building Division.
+Costs range $50-200 depending on scope.
+Required for panel upgrades, new circuits, service changes, and most installations.

 §3